SmallBigData/smallbigdata.github.io/scorecards/index.md

 external and internal data sources and may be produced by the project interim work.

 The *Research Methods* alpha represents the approaches that are applied to the data to answer the research questions.
-They may vary from data visualisation techniques to complex machine learning methods.
+They may vary from statistical methods and data visualisation techniques to complex machine learning methods.
 By answering the research questions, the methods inform the artefacts.

 ### - Area of Concern 4: Resources